hashicorp/terraform-provider-helm/README.md

 ## Getting Started

-This is a small example of how to install the mariadb chart on your default kubernetes cluster, since the provider was initialized, all the configuration is retrieved from the environment.
+This is a small example of how to install the nginx ingress controller chart.
 Please read the [documentation](https://www.terraform.io/docs/providers/helm/index.html) for more information.

-You should have a local configured copy of [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

 ```hcl
 provider "helm" {